quovadimus/JSS-Recipes/README.md

 ===========

-Not yet ready for primtime recipes are listed under Test.
+Not yet ready for primetime recipes are listed under Test.

 These recipes are based upon those written by Shea Craig, built for use with the [jss-autopkg-addon](https://github.com/sheagcraig/jss-autopkg-addon/releases).